A Gothic Horror Western about myth, memory, and the cost of becoming your own legend.

 - Stylized characters and surreal atmospheres

-- Stories driven by mood and emotional resonance
+- Stories driven by mood, symbolism, and emotional consequence

 - Traditional slasher or splatter horror